HOME JOHN HURT FILM AVALON FESTIVAL PRESS BOARD CONTACT

 HOMECOMING FESTIVAL

-The two acre Mississippi John Hurt Museum site in Avalon, Mississippi, is where the Mississippi John Hurt festival is held once a year.
-The festival is emceed by Mary Frances Hurt, Mississippi John Hurt’s granddaughter.
+The Mississippi John Hurt Festival is held on the two acre Mississippi John Hurt Museum site in Avalon, Mississippi.
+Homecoming is emceed by Mary Frances Hurt, Mississippi John Hurt’s granddaughter.
 The late Art Browning, musician and Carroll County native, was also instrumental in the creation of the festival, serving as co-organizer and Museum curator for many years.

 The first in-person Homecoming festival was held in 2003.
 Split over two days, the Saturday is always devoted to John Hurt’s Blues music, leaving the Sunday for his Gospel work.
 John never differentiated between sacred and secular in his playing and singing, and a two day gathering is the best way to honor the full spectrum of the man and his music.
 Don’t expect a modern Blues show with loud amplifiers and throngs of revelers.
 The festival more closely resembles the country dances and fish fries that John would play in his formative years as a musician.
 Festival goers are invited to enjoy barbeque (the best anywhere, including Memphis!), a beer or two, and to sit in the shade with their guitars, picking and singing songs from John’s repertoire.
 Fans aren’t expected to play or sing; they are equally welcome to sit on the Museum’s porch or in a comfy lawn chair and listen to the other musicians whose lives have been touched by Hurt’s life and music.
 For those who do wish to play, musicians of all walks of life and skill levels are welcome.
 Nowhere else will a budding guitarist find a more accepting and encouraging audience, and no greater tribute could be made to Mississippi John Hurt than for fans to celebrate each other and each other’s music.